ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 ## About

-**This project was created to provide a good starting point for learners who are new to [webpack](https://webpack.js.org/), javascript bundlers, and
+**This project was created to provide a good starting point for learners who are new to [webpack](https://webpack.js.org/), JavaScript bundlers, and
-[threejs](https://threejs.org/)**.
+[three.js](https://threejs.org/)**.
 I wanted to create an optimal development and production environment that was simple to understand and hassle-free to set up for experts and novices alike.
 Project key points:

-1. Unobtrusive - No unecessary abstractions or imposed design patterns.
-Quickly get a threejs project up and running.
+1. Unobtrusive - No unnecessary abstractions or imposed design patterns.
+Quickly get a three.js project up and running.

-2. Beginner Friendly - Well documented with numerous explainations of concepts and of code.
+2. Beginner Friendly - Well documented with numerous explanations of concepts and of code.

-3. Static Site Workflow - This boilerplate provides a streamlined workflow and configuration that also works well for making static sites without threejs.
+3. Static Site Workflow - This boilerplate provides a streamlined workflow and configuration that also works well for making static sites without three.js.

 ## Prerequisites

 To install and run this boilerplate you must have and [node.js](https://nodejs.org/) and [git](https://git-scm.com/) on your computer before running.

-# Project Structure :open_file_folder:
+# Project Structure
+:open_file_folder:

 ```
 |-- dist --> Build output files; where files are built for production
-|-- src  --> Source files; where you do developement
+|-- src  --> Source files; where you do development
     |-- js
     |   |-- index.js --> Singular entry point for webpack
     |   |-- scripts  --> Any supplementary scripts or entry points go here